earacena/battleship-webapp-frontend/README.md

-# battleship-webapp-frontend
+# Battleship Game - Frontend

 ## Description
 The frontend of a Battleship game web application written in Typescript.
+Deployed live [here](https://battleship-game.onrender.com)

 The backend of this project is found [here](https://github.com/earacena/battleship-webapp-backend).

+### Features
+  * Playing against a bot
+  * Queuing online against other players
+  * Light/Dark mode

 ### Technologies
   * Typescript